44 Pages Posted: 9 May 2017 Last revised: 8 Sep 2017

-Management styles and practices are important determinants of firm performance.
-Yet, substantial variation exists across organizations with regards to management, suggesting frictions in the broader diffusion of management knowledge.
-We argue that peer networks may allow for the diffusion of productive management across firms.
+While management styles and practices have been found to be important determinants of firm performance, there is far less evidence on the extent to which management matters for entrepreneurial ventures and whether founders can learn to be more effective managers.
 Using a randomized field experiment with 100 high-growth technology firms, we show that founders who received advice from other founders with more “hands-on” management styles were more likely to reorient their own management activity, and subsequently experience lower employee attrition and higher rates of firm survival eight months after the intervention.
-For founders who already had a more hands-on management style themselves, these interactions also increase top-line employee growth via an increase in hiring rates.
-Our study demonstrates management can indeed diffuse across young firms via networks, though the process might be uneven and slow in practice.
+For founders who already had a more hands-on management style themselves, these interactions also increased their rate of hiring.
+Our study demonstrates management skill can be learned by young firms via networks and subsequently influence performance.

 Keywords: Entrepreneurship, Field Experiments, Peer Effects, Management

 Chatterji, Aaron and Delecourt, Solene and Hasan, Sharique and Koning, Rembrand, Learning to Manage: A Field Experiment in the Indian Startup Ecosystem (September 7, 2017).
 Harvard Business School Strategy Unit Working Paper; Stanford University Graduate School of Business Research Paper No. 17-35.
 Available at SSRN: https://ssrn.com/abstract=2964249 or http://dx.doi.org/10.2139/ssrn.2964249